Mashed potato with celeriac is an easy variation on the basic mashed potato.

 - 2 cups celeriac root, chopped

-- 1/2 cup whole milk, (for vegan, sub with plant-based milk)
+- ½ cup plain yogurt or sour cream, (for vegan, sub with plant-based milk)

 - 3 tablespoons butter, (for vegan, sub with olive oil or coconut oil)